ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 contributors:
   - ammaraziz
 reviewers:
+- hexylena
+- audy
+- jfy133
 - pmenzel
-- jfy133
 ---

-Anaconda (the company) has begun to threaten [legal action against against commercial companies](https://www.reuters.com/legal/litigation/intel-sued-copyright-infringement-over-ai-software-2024-08-09/) and [has also advised non-profits](https://www.theregister.com/2024/08/08/anaconda_puts_the_squeeze_on/) to purchase licenses to the anaconda software/distribution channels.
+[Anaconda Inc.](https://www.anaconda.com/about-us) (the company) has begun to threaten [legal action against against commercial companies](https://www.reuters.com/legal/litigation/intel-sued-copyright-infringement-over-ai-software-2024-08-09/) and [has also advised non-profits](https://www.theregister.com/2024/08/08/anaconda_puts_the_squeeze_on/) to purchase licenses to the anaconda software/distribution channels.
 While the situation is being resolved, some institutions have blocked the `anaconda.org` domain completely.

 <figure class="floating">
   <img src="{% link assets/images/way-of-the-mambalorian.webp %}" alt="In the art style of 1990s Disney, cel shading: A mysterious blacksmith in a dark, forge-like setting.
 She wears a sleek, gold-plated helmet embossed with the symbol of a snake and an armored robe with intricate designs.
 Sparks fly as she hammers a molten weapon on an anvil, which begins to take the shape of a coiled snake.
 The forge’s flames cast a warm glow, reflecting off her helmet and tools.
 The snake is a python with a green sheen.">